Szego condition, scattering, and vibration of Krein strings: Introduction

 \subsection{Dirac equation}

 Define $\Psi$ as the solution to the following Cauchy problem for one-dimensional Dirac equation on the positive half-line $\R_+ = [0, +\infty)$:

-Here $J = \jm$ is the constant matrix.
+Here, again, $J = \jm$ and the derivative is taken with respect to $\tau$.
 The potential $Q$ is $2\times 2$ matrix-function with real entries.
-It is symmetric, has zero trace, and $Q\in L^1_{\loc}(\R_+)$ which means that the coefficients of $Q$ are Lebesgue integrable over compacts in $\R_+$.
+It is symmetric, has zero trace, and satisfies $Q\in L^1_{\loc}(\R_+)$.
 We will write $Q$ in the form

 where real-valued functions $q_1$ and $q_2$ on $\R_+$ satisfy $q_{1}, q_2 \in L^1_{\loc}(\R_+)$.
 For each value of the spectral parameter $z \in \C$, the solution, $\Psi(\cdot,z)$, is a locally absolutely continuous function on $\R_+$ with values in $\C^2$.
 It can be considered as the generalized eigenvector of the Dirac operator